 In Mexico, these sweet leaves are paired with oregano and thyme to create hierbas de olor, the equivalent to a Mexican bouquet garni.
-It’s often used as part of herbes de Provence or za’atar as well.
+It’s often used as part of herbes de Provence or za’atar (which includes sesame seeds) as well.
 Marjoram can be used fresh, may be chopped finely and frozen in small ice cube trays for storage, or can be dried for later use.

 Belonging to the mint family, oregano blooms white, rose, or purple spade-shaped flowers.
 Oregano is closely related to marjoram and even goes by the name of wild marjoram.
 It’s considered a staple of Greek or Italian cooking.